FunnelKit

 Copy WooCommerce direct checkout URL

 This will open the link in a new tab.
+You can see the multiple products with their assigned quantities and the auto-applied coupon.

 auto apply coupon in WooCommerce checkout URL preview